Overview

 Partly due to being in theatre as a kid, and also because I like to really ‘immerse’ myself into any project I dive into, I started by exploring the feeling I wanted to evoke in the player as they played my racetrack.

-Since I’d decided on the Ferrari theme early on, I enqued my favourite Italian-American songs (Louis Prima, Tony Bennet, Bobby Darin, and Dean Martin).
+Since I’d decided on the Ferrari theme early on, I enqueued my favourite Italian-American songs (Louis Prima, Tony Bennett, Bobby Darin, and Dean Martin).
 I listened to this playlist on repeat for a couple of days.

 I also found two (2) versions of Quando M’Innamoro, the song Humperdinck’s A Man Without Love is based on, that I really enjoyed.
 These were the recordings by The Sandpipers and Anna Identici.